mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Races/Shifter.md

     - Whenever you shift, you gain an additional benefit based on one of the following options (choose when you select this race):
         - **Beasthide.** You gain 1d6 additional [[temporary hit points]].
 While shifted, you have a +1 bonus to your Armor Class.
         - **Longtooth.** When you shift and as a [[bonus action]] on your other turns while shifted, you can use your elongated fangs to make an unarmed strike.
 If you hit with your fangs, you can deal [[piercing]] damage equal to 1d6 + your [[Strength]] modifier, instead of the [[bludgeoning]] damage normal for an unarmed strike.
         - **Swiftstride.** While shifted, your walking speed increases by 10 feet.
 Additionally, you can move up to 10 feet as a [[reaction]] when a creature ends its turn within 5 feet of you.
-This reactive movement doesn’t provoke [[opportunity attacks]].
+This reactive movement doesn’t provoke [[Opportunity Attack|opportunity attacks]].
         - **Wildhunt.** While shifted, you have [[advantage]] on [[Wisdom#Skills]] checks, and no creature within 30 feet of you can make an attack roll with [[advantage]] against you unless you’re [[incapacitated]].

 - **Languages.** Your character can speak, read, and write [[Common]] and [[Languages|one other language]] that you and your DM agree is appropriate for the character.
 The _Player’s Handbook_ offers a list of languages to choose from.
 The DM is free to modify that list for a campaign.